|

 When partner, a preemptive bidder, doubles an eventual contract

-(usually a slam contract), he is trying to tell you of a side
+(usually a slam contract), it is almost always an alert of

-suit void.
+a side suit void.
 Try to find it on opening lead.
-Do not lead partner's
+Do not lead

 |